 Heeding the instructions from Richmond, during the evening of December 20, Hardee began evacuating Savannah.
 His men crossed hastily constructed pontoon bridges of makeshift variety, and stepped onto South Carolina soil.
 Sherman entered the city on December 22 and sent his famous dispatch to President Abraham Lincoln.
 “I beg to present you, as a Christmas gift, the city of Savannah, with 150 heavy guns and plenty of ammunition, and also about 25,000 bales of cotton.”
 After marching for almost 300 miles through the interior of Georgia, and creating a 60 mile-wide swath of destruction, Sherman and his troops would quarter in Savannah for one month before beginning their next campaign, which would take them through the Carolinas.

-U.S. War Department, The War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies, Series 1, vol. 31, pt.
-2 (1890; repr., Harrisburg, PA: National Historical Society, 1985), 713.
+U.S. Government, The War of the Rebellion Official Records of the Union and Confederate Armies, vol. 39 of pt.3 (Harrisburg, PA: National Historical Society, 1985), 713.
 Hereafter referred to as O.R.